Vignettes/PythonicGardening/README.md

 # Features
 PythonicGardening will allow you to:
 - Create a MarkDown file from template
-	- Move created template to content folder--assumes you are using [Quartz](https://quartz.jzhao.xyz)
+	- Move created template to content folder, assumes you are using Quartz
 - Edit a MarkDown file
 	- Both from template and as a new file
 - Push created files to your GitHub repository